 Duodenal ulcer in a 65-year-old man with osteoarthritis who presented with hematemesis and melena stools.
 The patient took naproxen on a daily basis.

 A meta-analysis has shown that for individuals who undergo endoscopy for dyspepsia, the most common finding is erosive esophagitis (though prevalence was lower when the Rome criteria were used to define dyspepsia) followed by peptic ulcer.

 In patients presenting acutely, a chest radiograph may be useful to detect free abdominal air when perforation is suspected.
-On upper GI contrast study with water-soluble contrast, the extravasation of contrast indicates gastric perforation.
+On upper gastrointestinal (GI) contrast study with water-soluble contrast, the extravasation of contrast indicates gastric perforation.